KxSystems/docs/docs/wp/socket-sharding/index.md

 ## Author

-**Marcus Clarke** is a kdb+ consultant for Kx and has worked at a number of leading financial institutions in both the UK and Asia.
+**Marcus Clarke** is a kdb+ consultant for KX and has worked at a number of leading financial institutions in both the UK and Asia.
 Currently based in New York, he is designing, developing and maintaining a kdb+ system for multiple asset classes at a top-tier investment bank.